-The principal activity of Beacon Energy plc during the period was the acquisition of upstream oil & gas assets.
+The principal activity of Beacon Energy plc during the year was the acquisition of upstream oil & gas assets.
+Following the completion of the acquisition of Rhein Petroleum GmbH in April 2023, the Group held largely operating interests in a full cycle portfolio of upstream assets onshore Germany.
 Further details on the activities of the Group are provided in the Review of Operations.